 The before photo of this piece is shown earlier in the post.
 Paula painted the bottom of the cabinet in Caromal Colours Candy Apple Red and dry brushed the corners and raised panels with Caromal Colours Peppercorn (black).

-The top was finished in Peppercorn and she distressed the whole piece with an electric sander.
+The top was finished in Caromal Colours Peppercorn, and she distressed the whole piece with an electric sander.
 Paula loved that sander.
 I think she was going to stop and buy one on the way home.
-Some of our students are scared of the power sander and some of them love it.
+Some of our students are scared of the power sander, and some love it.
 You never know.
-Liberon dark wax was used to age the piece and give it a soft patina.
-I simply love how the washstand turned out.
-The red and black color combo is eye-catching

 Alan painted the entire table green then brushed a chipping creme over the top of the table before brushing on the layer of green paint.
 When the green paint was distressed the areas with chipping creme came off easily for a layered paint finish.